-The verification of the present porous liver model is compared with the simulation result of Keangin et al [20] and experimental result of Yang et al [31].
-All condition has been set in same condition input microwave power 75 W with frequency 2.45 GHz with the temperature start from 8 °C and the antenna insert depth is 20 mm.
-The validation results have been shown in Fig. 4 for the temperature distribution in the porous liver tissue at position 4.5 mm. and 9.5 mm. away from the slot antenna.
-The result has shown that the porous model is better complying with experimental data than the conventional bioheat at the same approximate time range.
-Since the porous liver show performance with convective heat together with conduction heat, while the conventional bioheat is contained with only conduction heat mode.
+The verification of the present porous liver model is compared with the simulation result of Keangin et al. [20] and experimental result of Yang et al. [31].
+All conditions were set in the same way; input microwave power was 75 W with frequency 2.45 GHz with the temperature starting from 8 °C and the antenna insertion depth was 20 mm.
+The validation results are shown in Fig. 4 for the temperature distribution in the porous liver tissue at positions 4.5 mm. and 9.5 mm. away from the slot antenna.
+The result shows that the porous model complies better with the experimental data than the conventional bioheat at the same approximate time range.
+The porous liver shows performance with convective heat together with conduction heat, while the conventional bioheat is contained with only conduction heat mode.

 The porous liver model has been studied for prediction when the key properties in the model have been changed.
-The influence of two keys properties, the thermal conductivity (K) and electrical conductivity (σ) on the temperature distribution in the porous liver with blood flow have been investigated.
+The influence of two key properties, the thermal conductivity (K) and electrical conductivity (σ), on the temperature distribution in the porous liver with blood flow has been investigated.
 The tumor is the spherical shape with a diameter of 10 mm.
 A study of each parameter has been conducted to investigate the result of each factor separately.
-The results of changed properties when nanoparticles apply to cells also have been investigated.
+The results of changed properties when nanoparticles are applied to cells also have been investigated.